 To go to PBA dashboards:

-- My apps > Click View brand bundles.
+- Go to People-Based Attribution. > Click View brand bundles.

 - View type

 - Conversions path steps (each represents 1 or more touchpoints).
 They include mobile clicks & impressions and direct & non-direct web visits.